 Of course US citizens usually take a little more time to leave and are not part of this specific Spring surge of travelers.

 SNAP!
 They're Gone

 It happens that fast, like a snap of the fingers.

-One day, you, an actual resident of Paradise, are heading to the store or Doctor, cursing the traffic, the waiting time at the local Doctor's office, the cashier lines at the supermarkets, and all of those other lines at all of those other places that we locals use year round and the Snowbirds take advantage of when they visit us.
+One day, you're,an actual resident of Paradise, are heading to the local store or Doctors office; cursing the traffic, the waiting time at the Doctor's office, the cashier lines at the department stores, and all of those other lines at all of those other places that we locals use year round; which the Snowbirds take advantage of when they visit us.

 This is especially true of the Canadians.
 As you know they have a Socialized Medical system.
 I know, because I have to listen to them brag about it everywhere I go.

 The interesting thing about their system is to me, what I see them doing while they are down here in my Paradise.

 To me, if the size of the crowds of Canadians taking advantage of our US medical facilities in the Winter is any indication, then their system is not such a great example of socialized medicine.

 They choke our Doctors offices with appointments for things that you would think they should get treated while at home.

 But that is for another article in the future.